mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-04-15-quipu-basic-nelder-mead-solver.md

 ```
 Unbounded
 ```

+The solver returns `Unbounded` as a solution, that is, the problem has no minimum.

 In circumstances where abnormal situations are encountered (for instance, `nan` value during the search), the solver will return `Abnormal`, with the values